 Requests for postponement or bringing forward of a match on the grounds of player unavailability will normally not be entertained.
 However, the Committee may consider a request for postponement or bringing forward of a match if the request is made at least fourteen (14) days before the match is scheduled to take place.
 The Committee will advise the Affiliated Clubs within five (5) days whether their application has been granted.
 Requests for postponement or bringing forward shall be accompanied by an administrative levy, as specified in the First Schedule, which may be refunded at the Committee’s discretion.

 Any match in which a team has three (3) or more players absent because of national team duty for the HockeyHK squads (including as a Team Official) may be postponed if a request is made at least fourteen (14) days before the match is scheduled to take place and the Committee exercising its sole discretion, approves such request.
+Requests for postponement or bringing forward a match shall be accompanied by an administrative levy, as specified in the First Schedule, if the request is unable to be made at least fourteen (14) days in advance for national team duty for the HockeyHK squads.

 POSTPONEMENTS/ CANCELLATIONS/ ABANDONMENTS